Life in Peru

 Peru’s greatest engineers were also its greatest empire builders.
 Because the Incas made direct contact with the Spanish, they also happen to be the pre-Columbian Andean culture that is best documented – not only through Spanish chronicles, but also through narratives produced by descendants of the Incas themselves.
 (The most famous of these scribes is El Inca Garcilaso de la Vega, who lived in the 16th century.)

 The Incas were a Quechua civilization descended from alpaca farmers in the southern Andes.
-Over several generations, from AD 1100 until the arrival of the Spanish in 1532, they steadfastly grew into a highly organized empire that extended over more than 37° latitude from Colombia to Chile.
+Over several generations, from AD 1100 until the arrival of the Spanish in 1532, they steadfastly grew into a highly organized empire that extended over more than 37° latitude from present-day Colombia to Chile.
 This was an absolutist state with a strong army, where ultimate power resided with the inca (emperor).
 The political history is fascinating.

 On the cultural front, the Incas had a strong tradition of music, oral literature and textiles.
 Their fabrics were generally composed of bold, solid colors in an array of abstract, geometric prints.
 But they are best known for their monumental architecture.
 The capital of Cuzco, along with a series of constructions at Sacsaywamán, Pisac, Ollantaytambo and the fabled Machu Picchu, are all incredible examples of the imperial style of building.
 Carved pieces of rock, without mortar, are fitted together so tightly that it is impossible to fit a knife between the stones.
-Most interestingly, walls are built at an angle and windows in a trapezoidal form, so as to resist seismic activity.
-The Incas kept the exteriors of their buildings austere, opting to put the decoration on the inside, in the form of rich wall hangings made of precious metal.
+Most interestingly, walls are built at an angle and windows in a trapezoidal form, to resist seismic activity.
+The Incas kept the exteriors of their buildings austere, opting to put the decoration on the inside, in the form of rich wall hangings made of precious metals.

 Nestled into spectacular natural locales, these structures, even in their ruined state, are an unforgettable sight.
 Their great majesty was something the Spanish acknowledged, even as they pried them apart to build their own monuments.
 ‘Now that the Inca rulers have lost their power,’ wrote Spanish chronicler Pedro Cieza de León in the 16th century, ‘all these palaces and gardens, together with their other great works, have fallen, so that only the remains survive.
 Since they were built of good stone and the masonry is excellent, they will stand as memorials for centuries to come.’
 León was right.
 The Inca civilization did not survive the Spanish pachacuti, but its architecture did – a reminder of the many grand societies we are just beginning to understand.